liuly0322/QQAutoGUISender/README.md

-# QQ forward bot
+# QQ Auto GUI Sender

-Forward messages from web to QQ group.
+Forward anonymous messages from a website to QQ based on pyautogui and pyperclip.

-Can be used as a anonymous chat forward bot.

-Based on pyautogui and pyperclip, so you need a GUI environment to run this.
+You need a desktop environment to run this.

 ## Usage